abedidev/qwen3-radiology/README.md

 - NVIDIA GPU recommended (RTX 3080 Ti, A100, T4)

 ### Python / Notebook Dependencies
-All required packages for running this project in Google Colab are included and documented inside the notebooks.
-No standalone requirements.txt file is provided.
+All required packages for running this project in Google Colab are specified and installed directly within the notebooks, so a separate requirements.txt file is not included.

 ## 2. Dataset

-This project uses a private dataset of abdominal radiology findings with multi-label disease outputs.
+This project uses a dataset of abdominal radiology findings with multi-label disease outputs that cannot be publicly released.

 ### Dataset Files
 - train.csv – training set